-The following came from Jacob Aki, candidate for Honolulu City Council District 7 representing Kalihi, lwilei, Kalihi Kai, Mapunapuna, Salt Lake, Aliamanu, Hickam, Foster Village, Ford Island, and Sand Island.
-The other candidates are Radiant Cordero and Ryan Mandado.
+The following came from Jacob Aki, candidate for Honolulu City Council District 7, representing Kalihi, lwilei, Kalihi Kai, Mapunapuna, Salt Lake, Aliamanu, Hickam, Foster Village, Ford Island and Sand Island.
+The other candidate is Radiant Cordero.

 The COVID-19 pandemic has no doubt solidified the need and urgency to diversify our economy.
 While tourism will always remain as one of our state’s main economic pillars, I believe that we need to begin investing resources and efforts to expand other economic sectors such as agriculture, clean energy and film and television.
 These are industries that already exist and have the ability to garner revenue and employ local residents.